Sajjad Zaheer

-Syed Sajjad Zaheer (5 November 1905 – 13 September 1973) was an Indian Urdu political writer.
-He was a Marxist ideologue and a radical revolutionary who worked in both India and Pakistan.
-In the pre-independence era, he was a member of the Communist Party of India and the Progressive Writers' Movement.
-Upon independence and partition, he moved to the newly created Pakistan and became a founding member of the Communist Party of Pakistan.
+Syed Sajjad Zaheer (5 November 1905 – 13 September 1973) was an Indian Urdu-language writer, Marxist ideologue, radical revolutionary and a member of the Communist Party of India.

+He established the All India Progressive Writers' Association after the short story collection Angarey (Embers, 1932) was banned by the British Indian government.
+He then went on to study law at Lincoln's Inn in London and published the memoir London Ki Ek Raat (1935) based on his experience.
+He later served as the editor of several Communist Party of India newspapers.
+After the partition of India, he moved to the newly created Pakistan and became one of the founding members of the Communist Party of Pakistan but was arrested in the alleged Rawalpindi conspiracy case and returned to India to continue working in cultural activities organized by the Communist Party of India.

 Early life and education

 Zaheer was born in Lucknow in 1905 and was the fourth son of Syed Wazir Hasan, a judge at the High Court of Judicature at Allahabad.
-He got his BA degree from the University of Lucknow in 1924.
+He got his BA degree in English literature from the University of Lucknow in 1924.
 He then left for New College, Oxford for further studies.
 In his final year at Oxford, he contracted tuberculosis and was sent to a sanatorium in Switzerland.
 On returning to England, he was influenced by the communist leader Shapurji Saklatvala and joined the Oxford Majlis.
-He attended the second Congress of the League against Imperialism held in Frankfurt, where he met influential leaders like Viren Chattopadhyay, Saumyendranath Tagore, N. M. Jaisoorya and Raja Mahendra Pratap.
+He attended the second Congress of the League Against Imperialism held in Frankfurt, where he met influential leaders like Viren Chattopadhyay, Saumyendranath Tagore, N. M. Jaisoorya and Raja Mahendra Pratap.
 He also started the newspaper Bharat in 1930 in England.
 He graduated from Oxford University with a degree in BA in 1931.
 After finishing his studies at Oxford he travelled through Germany, Italy, Denmark and Austria on his journey back to India in 1932.

 In December 1932, Zaheer along with a group of friends published his first book Angarey.
 The book was met with outrage from both the religious and civil authorities in British India and was subsequently banned by the government.
 Following the uproar due to the release of Angarey, he was sent to London by his father in March 1933 to study law at Lincoln's Inn.

 Political career

 In 1935, he and novelist Mulk Raj Anand went to Paris to attend the International Congress for Defense of Culture organised by André Gide.
-Influenced by the conference he established the Indian Progressive Writers' Association in London.
+Influenced by the conference he established the Indian Progressive Writers' Association (AIPWA) in London.
 The first conference of the association was held on 9 and 10 April 1936.
 After returning to India, he organised the first conference of the Progressive Writers' Association in Lucknow on 9 April 1936, and started working as its general secretary.
 He along with Sohan Singh Josh started the first Marxist journal in Urdu, Chingari, in Saharanpur.